Improving blood safety is a current topic: 315 participants from 55 countries at BloodTrain seminar series on haemovigilance

 Three content blocks: Basics, establishing and performing haemovigilance

 The seminar series consisted of three blocks.
 The first part was an overview of the aims of a haemovigilance system (HV), its organization and details of the basic constituents of a HV system.
 These include, for example, reporting channels for adverse events, causality assessments and the tracing of events.
-Dr. Philipp Berg from the Paul-Ehrlich-Institut, the higher federal authority in Germany that collects and evaluates reports of adverse events in the blood transfusion chain, pointed out that a transparent official hemovigilance reporting system increases the willingness of stakeholders to report events.
+Dr Philipp Berg from the Paul-Ehrlich-Institut, the higher federal authority in Germany that collects and evaluates reports of adverse events in the blood transfusion chain, pointed out that a transparent official hemovigilance reporting system increases the willingness of stakeholders to report events.
 Hemovigilance encompasses different players and it is important to disclose in the reports what the authority does with the data it receives.
 For example, figures on serious transfusion incidents or new infectious agents when regularly analyzed and published, create the basis for improvements in the system.

 The goal of haemovigilance is continuous improvement of the blood transfusion chain